 Albrecht, G. L., Seelman, K. D., & Bury, M. (2001a).
-Handbook of disability studies.
+Handbook of disability studies [Electronic resource].
 SAGE. http://0-sk.sagepub.com.wam.city.ac.uk/reference/hdbk_disability

 Albrecht, G. L., Seelman, K. D., & Bury, M. (2001b).
-Handbook of disability studies.
+Handbook of disability studies [Electronic resource].
 SAGE. http://0-sk.sagepub.com.wam.city.ac.uk/reference/hdbk_disability

 Alyson Patsavas.
 (2014).
 Recovering a Cripistemology of Pain: Leaky Bodies, Connective Tissue, and Feeling Discourse.
 Journal of Literary & Cultural Disability Studies, 8(2), 203–218. http://muse.jhu.edu/article/548851

 Armstrong, G. (1993).
 Chapter One: Like That Desmond Morris?
-In D. Hobbs & T. May (Eds.), Interpreting the field: accounts of ethnography.
+In D. Hobbs & T. May (Eds), Interpreting the field: accounts of ethnography.
 Clarendon Press.

 Atkinson, P., & Hammersley, M. (2007).
 Chapter 4: Field Relations.
-In Ethnography: principles in practice (3rd ed.).
+In Ethnography: principles in practice (3rd edn).
 Routledge. https://www.dawsonera.com/readonline/9780203944769

 Back, L., Bennett, A., Desfor Edles, L., Gibson, M., Inglis, D., Jacobs, R., & Woodward, I. (2012).
 Cultural sociology: an introduction (1st ed).
 Wiley-Blackwell. http://ebookcentral.proquest.com/lib/city/detail.action?docID=836639